Stories From Our Communities

 “Initially it was something we’d notice almost daily, any time we’d go outside there was like a really strong toxic odor,” Jeremy said.
 “Our dog would smell it, we would smell it, so if we were trying to run outside or walk outside we’d have to immediately come back inside.
 The longer that we were exposed to it, the more it would irritate your lungs and eyes.”

-Stories From Our Community is a series that explores real ways Beyond Toxics is making a difference in the lives of our community members.
-The series is written by Emily Matlock, Membership and Communications Coordinator at Beyond Toxics and former journalist.
+Stories From Our Communities is a series that explores the real ways Beyond Toxics is making in a difference in the lives of our fellow community members.